- Chapter 1. Principles and Purpose

 A. Eligibility for Appeal

-- A Student may appeal the Hearing Panel’s determinations on responsibility and sanctions under a Formal Resolution.
+- A Student may appeal the Hearing Panel’s determinations on responsibility and/or outcome(s).

-- The Faculty Member bringing the charge of Academic Misconduct against a Student is bound by the Hearing Panel's determinations on responsibility and sanctions and is not permitted an appeal.
-If a grievance has arisen, the Faculty Member may address it under the appropriate grievance procedure.
+The Faculty Member or Referring Party bringing the charge of Academic Misconduct against a Student is bound by the Hearing Panel's determinations on responsibility and outcome(s) and is not permitted an appeal.

 B. Grounds for Appeal